 At a glance

-gbrain.io’s architecture puts each customer’s data on dedicated, single-tenant compute: one Fly Machine and one Fly Volume per brain, on its own private network.
-There is no shared application database where customer data lives.
-The control plane (workspace, billing, membership) runs in a separate environment from any brain.
+gbrain.io puts each customer’s data on dedicated, single-tenant compute: each brain runs on its own compute and its own encrypted storage, sized to its plan tier.
+There is no shared application database that holds customer data.
+The control plane that handles workspaces, billing, and membership runs in a separate environment from any brain.

 We do not hold SOC 2, ISO 27001, or comparable third-party certifications.
 The sections below describe what is in place today.